kolbyn24/Notes/03 - Content/Proxychains.md

 ## Description:

+###CobaltStrike
-In CS beacon:
+**In CS beacon:

-socks 5080
+`socks 5080

 Before running commands run sleep 0 in beacon to set it to interactive mode.
 After you run command set it back to sleep 15.

-In kali:
+**In kali:

-sudo vim /etc/proxychains4.conf
+`sudo vim /etc/proxychains4.conf

-socks4 <teamserver_ip> 5080
+`socks4 <teamserver_ip> 5080

 Comment out: proxy_dns_subnet

-Run commands with
+**Run commands with

-proxychains -q command
+`proxychains -q command

 Only tcp goes through proxy (can’t ping)

+### SSH

+ssh user@ip –D 9050     (sets up dynamic port forward)

+`sudo vim /etc/proxychains4.conf
+`socks4 127.0.0.1 9050

+`Proxychains -q nmap –flags <target_ip>

+This will route all nmap traffic through the socks proxy on the port that is configured in proxychains, this port needs to be the same as used in –D <port> on the ssh declaration.
+Use -q for quite.
+Scanning is not the best through proxychains and only tcp traffic will work.

+To setup in the browser download foxy proxy.
+Use a socks4 proxy type, use 127.0.0.1 as the IP, and the port to 9050 (or whatever you set).

+To use browser with Burp, set the Browser to the burp proxy and then set burp to use the ssh proxy.

 ___